What is Fast Track?

 Although we aim for fast turnaround times in subsequent reviews, the decision time in round 2 peer review and higher depends on various factors, so we cannot guarantee a timeline for those.

-- the Editor-in-Chief makes a quick reject decision, even if it is without peer review (desk reject); or
+- the Editor makes a quick reject decision, even if it is without peer review (desk reject or initial decision of rejection); or

 - the author withdraws the submission; or

-- the author submits a incomplete manuscript that is not ready to be sent out for peer review.
+- the author submits an incomplete manuscript that is not ready to be sent out for peer review.

 - We are unable to find a reviewer and make a decision within the guaranteed time for the initial decision.
 In these scenarios, we convert the paid FT fee to prepaid credits, that can be used later as FT fee or Article Processing Fees.
 Related information: How do prepaid credits work?